interledger4j/ilpv4-connector/README.md

 ## Plugin Mode
 The simplest of connector profiles, this profile is meant to operate as an Interledger client operating a single plugin.
-This profile requires a connection to a parent connector that will provide more advanced functionality, such as routing, FX, and connectivity to the broader Interledger network.
+This profile requires a connection to a parent connector that will provide more advanced functionality, such as routing, FX, and ping to the broader Interledger network.

 ### Supported Functionality